-One of the most common symptoms every pregnant woman experience is nausea.
-It is part of the common concern called “morning sickness,” which is often reported during the first trimester and even longer, but it is actually a good thing.
-Yea, according to research, nausea is an indication of a healthy pregnancy and a reduced risk of early pregnancy loss.
+One of the most common symptoms pregnant women experience is nausea.
+Nausea during pregnancy also called “morning sickness,” is often reported during the first trimester, however, it can persist throughout.
+For mom, this symptom can be almost unbearable but in terms of your pregnancy, it is actually a good thing.
+According to research, nausea is an indication of a healthy pregnancy and signals a reduced risk of early pregnancy loss.

 What Causes Nausea During Pregnancy?

 The production of human chorionic gonadotropin (HCG) is largely attributed to the development of nausea.
 HCG is often commonly called the pregnancy hormone, and the body produces it when the fertilized egg attaches the walls of the uterus.

 So when you experience nausea due to the production of HCG, it indicates the pregnancy is moving as it should.

 However, some other contributing factors to nausea during pregnancy include